Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-The general idea of the multiplet solver is to use the foregoing considerations to sift through the terms in the Fierz expansion of the anticommutator of supercovariant derivatives applied to each field;\footnote{The Fierz expansion is needed to ensure that the spinor indices of the supercovariant derivatives are attached to the same gamma matrices, as will be discussed in a moment.} recognize the desired translation, gauge terms, (off-shell) equation-of-motion terms, and other ``undesired terms"; record the equation setting the coefficient of the desired translation equal to \(c \cdot i\) (see \eqref{closure_condition}); and record the equations arising from setting the coefficients of the undesired terms equal to zero.
-Independent constraints are then culled from the equations produced while sifting through the terms.\footnote{Notice that the sole purpose of recognizing gauge and equation-of-motion terms is to allow the coefficients of these terms to be anything, thereby preventing the addition of unwarranted equations to the ultimate list of constraints.} The task of sifting through the terms is handled, in part, by an algorithm ``FilterTerms."
-The algorithm takes the expression \(\mathcal{E}\) for the Fierz-expanded anticommutator of supercovariant derivatives applied to a field, the field \(A\) in question (which may be bosonic or fermionic), the indices ``Inds" of the supercovariant derivatives, and an optional boolean parameter, by default false, dictating whether to look for potential off-shell equation-of-motion terms.
-The algorithm records the set \(T\) of terms in \(\mathcal{E}\) and defines an iterated integer \(n\) to initially be zero.
-The program then runs a ``while" loop which continues until \(n\) reaches the cardinality of \(T\); the loop is structured in this manner rather than as a ``for" loop through \(T\) in order to enable the consistent operation of the loop as terms are added to \(T\).
+The general idea of the multiplet solver is to use the foregoing considerations to sift through the terms in the Fierz expansion of the anticommutator of supercovariant derivatives applied to each field;\footnote{The Fierz expansion is needed to ensure that the spinor indices of the supercovariant derivatives are attached to the same gamma matrices, as will be discussed in a moment.} recognize the desired translation, gauge terms, (off-shell) equation-of-motion terms, and other ``undesired terms''; record the equation setting the coefficient of the desired translation equal to \(c \cdot i\) (see \eqref{closure_condition}); and record the equations arising from setting the coefficients of the undesired terms equal to zero.
+Independent constraints are then culled from the equations produced while sifting through the terms.\footnote{Notice that the sole purpose of recognizing gauge and equation-of-motion terms is to allow the coefficients of these terms to be anything, thereby preventing the addition of unwarranted equations to the ultimate list of constraints.} The task of sifting through the terms is handled, in part, by an algorithm ``FilterTerms'' (see Algorithm \ref{alg:filterterms}).
+The algorithm takes as input the expression \(\mathcal{E}\) for the Fierz-expanded closure on a field, the field \(A\) in question (which may be bosonic or fermionic), the indices ``Inds'' of the supercovariant derivatives, and an optional boolean parameter, by default false, dictating whether to look for potential off-shell equation-of-motion terms.
+The algorithm loops through an evolving array of terms, initially those in \(\mathcal{E}\), and for each term, proceeds according to five possible cases.
+1) If the term is of the form of the desired translation (up to coefficients and indices), then it is classified as a desired term.
+2) If the procedure is permitted to identify potential equation-of-motion terms and the term is of the form \((\gamma^{D})_{Inds} (\gamma^{a' E F})_{\alpha'}{}^{\beta'} \partial_{a'}(A_{E})_{\beta'}\) for some \(\alpha'\),\footnote{N.B.
+Cases (2) and (3) assume that \(A\) is a fermion. \(\alpha'\) is the free spinor index of the fermion before the supercovariant derivatives are applied, but this fact on its own has no utility in ``FilterTerms,'' with the fermion's free spinor index not even inputted.
+In the algorithm for ``SUSYSolve,'' whenever \(A\) is a boson, ``identify\_lorentz\_proper'' will be set false so that cases (2) and (3) are not considered.} then the second gamma matrix can be decomposed\footnote{The procedure for executing this decomposition is actually quite intricate and technical and is suppressed here.
+Fundamentally, the procedure relies on the Cadabra2 \cite{Peeters2018b} function \mintinline{python}{split_gamma()} (which is incidentally similar to the FieldsX \cite{Frob2021} function \mintinline{python}{SplitGammaMatrix()}), which splits off a 1-gamma matrix from a multi-indexed gamma matrix.
+The subtlety is in splitting gamma matrices, and then joining them, in a consistent way to yield \(\gamma^{F} \gamma^{a' E}\) given the desired indices \(\{a'\} \cup E\) on one factor. } to give \(\gamma^{F} \gamma^{a' E}\) and some remainder, yielding a term that is a multiple of \eqref{lorentz_proper_form:2} and is classified as ``Lorentz proper'' (in the sense of having the appropriate Lorentz-index structure), and a series of residual terms that are merely thrown back into the loop for further evaluation.
+3) Same as (2) but we have the form \((\gamma^{D})_{Inds} (\gamma^{E})_{\alpha'}{}^{\beta'} \partial_{a'}(A_{F})_{\beta'}\), where \(E \cap (\{a'\} \cup F) \neq 0\), so we sort this intersection lexicographically, draw the last index \(g\),\footnote{The only reason to choose \(g\) in this way is to ensure that it is canonical} decompose the second gamma matrix as \(\gamma^{E \setminus \{g\}} \gamma^{g}\) and some remainder, and proceed as in (2).
+Here, the ``Lorentz proper'' term is instead a multiple of \eqref{lorentz_proper_form:1}.
+4) If conditions (1)-(3) are not met but the term's partial derivative carries a free index, then the term is classified as a gauge term.
+5) If none of (1)-(4) are met, then the term is classified as an undesired term.
+The loop eventually terminates because gamma matrices may be split only finitely many times, so cases (2) and (3) may occur only finitely many times.
+The isolation of (potential) equation-of-motion terms in cases (2) and (3) by means of explicit gamma-matrix decompositions is what we dub ``brute-force gamma-matrix splitting,'' in contrast to the method in \S\ref{multiplet_solver2}.